andyxanthos/tsp/README.md

 ```

 The `web` argument automatically installs a variety of NPM packages that I often use when building web apps.
 Their type declarations are installed as dev dependencies.

+---

+### What does it actually do?

+For a standard project (e.g. not a web project), the script will:

+1. Create a new directory for your project.

+2. Create a `src` sub-directory for your TypeScript code and a `dist` sub-directory for the resulting JavaScript.

+3. Copy sensible default `tsconfig.json` and `package.json` files into the new project directory.

+4. Creates an empty TypeScript file at `/src/main.ts`

+5. Installs `@types/node`